Building a better Tower Hamlets

-The eco-friendly building has an integrated One Stop Shop on the ground floor with the first floor dedicated to children and young people, and the top floor for adults and family learning.
+The eco-friendly building has a first floor dedicated to children and young people, and the top floor for adults and family learning.

 Tower Hamlets is one of the few councils in London investing in public libraries and the Idea Stores are a key feature in the community.